 When it comes to islands, you’re spoilt for choice in Australia.
-Magnetic Island hadn’t really been high on my list, but Rach was dead-set on going.
+Magnetic Island hadn’t really been high on my list, but my travel buddy was dead-set on going.
 It’s a short ferry ride from Townsville, which you can take your car on if you want.

 Magnetic Island is a lot bigger than I expected, so you’ll want to either take a car, bike, or use the buses to get around.
 Every part of the island is completely different.
 It has some stunning beaches, awesome hikes, and really interesting history.
 It’s also a great place to see wildlife like koalas!

 Cape Hillsborough, QLD